coffeesnwob/cloud-notes/form-control.md

 #edit

-This is how you include form controls in your web page if you decide to use them for capturing information for your visitors.

 The `<input>` element is used to create different form controls.
+This element goes hand in hand with the `type` attribute and without this attribute, no form control will be created.
 The value of the `type` attribute determines what kind of input it will create.

 Each form control requires a `name` attribute and the value identifies the form control and is sent along with the information they enter to the server.
 This is because when users enter information into a form, the server needs to know which form control each piece of data was entered into.